-To the untrained eye, Sumo is a simple pushing – thrusting match between two overweight men in a small ring.
+To the untrained eye, Sumo is a simple pushing and thrusting match between two overweight men in a small ring.
 Bouts are called when one of the fighters is forced out of the ring.
 As simple as it gets, right?
-The truth is slightly more in-depth, and much more interesting.
+The truth is slightly more complicated, and much more interesting.
 But the fact that sumo bouts are wrapped up in seconds, and that most fights are very easy to follow (ending when one fighter is forced from the ring or anything other than the soles of his feet touch the ring), make it the perfect observer sport even for casual onlookers.
 Want to learn more about this most ancient of wrestling traditions?
 Then read on.

 Some Tips for enjoying Sumo Wrestling

 - - Watching Sumo in TV: You can watch on BS1 in English.

 - - If you find a favorite Sumo Wrestler, Sumo becomes more interesting to watch.

 - - Check the web site of Nihon Sumo Kyokai (see link below) and learn what is all about Sumo.

 - - Visit Sumo Museum (see link below) to learn the history of Sumo.

 - - Watching Sumo at Arena (Ryogoku Kokugikan) is the most exciting event (See more detailed information and link below)!

 - - Other way to view sumo up close and in person: Watching Morning Sumo Practice at a Sumo Stable (See detailed information and link below)!